 One easy and baby-safe trick to de-sanding your child is to use baby powder.
 That’s right—baby powder is useful for a lot more than preventing diaper rash.
 Since it takes moisture off the skin, it’s a champ at giving sand nothing to stick to.

 To take advantage of baby powder’s sand-whisking powers on your beach trip, all you have to do is:

 If you want to make sure your hands stay clean and powder-free, you can use a cloth or soft towel to rub the powder and sand off your little miss or mister’s skin.

 When properly planned for, your baby’s first trip to the beach can be a milestone you’ll always look back on fondly.
-Preparing ahead of time, understanding what to expect when you get there, and providing your baby with the proper attire will help keep them cool, safe, and happy.
+Preparing ahead of time, understanding what to expect when you get there, learning water safety, and providing your baby with the proper attire will help keep them cool, safe, and happy.

 Fortunately, when it comes to sun protectant attire, RuffleButts can help.
 All our girls and boys bathing suits and rash guards are made with UPF 50+ fabric to block out the worst effects of the sun.
 Plus, they come in a variety of adorable styles and designs, from pastel floral one-pieces to bold rainbow bikinis.

 So, if you’re ready to take your baby on their first beach trip and enjoy the summer sun in a fun, stylish way, browse our collection of baby swimwear today.
 With RuffleButts, sun protection has never looked so cute.